What shapes the loss landscape of self-supervised learning?: Implications

 \textbf{Adjusting the degree of dimensional collapse with $\beta$-InfoNCE.} Despite the potential benefit, existing SSL loss functions cannot robustly induce dimensional collapse.
 InfoNCE is insufficient to induce a collapse, and the collapse induced by SimCLR depends on a vanishingly small parameter $1/N$.
 One thus wonders whether there is a loss function that allows us to induce collapsing behavior in a more predictable matter so that one might controllably extract some benefits from collapse.
 Our result suggests that one way to directly control collapses is through the strength of the competition for the model Hessian at the origin.
 For InfoNCE, one way to achieve this is to weigh the entropy term by a general factor $\beta$:

 Due to its similarity with the $\beta$-VAE in Bayesian learning, we call it the $\beta$-InfoNCE.
 The leading term in the loss function becomes

 When $1-\beta>0$, the augmentations $C$ pull the representation towards zero.
 When the augmentation is as strong as the feature variations, a collapse happens.
 One can thus introduce collapse by setting $\beta$ to be sufficiently small.
 When $1-\beta<0$, the augmentations push the weights away from the origin along its direction, resulting in no collapse at all: When one really wants to avoid collapse, one can use a rather large $\beta$; $\beta=1$ is thus at the boundary of this bifurcating behavior.
 We note that existing loss functions often do not have a parameter that is directly controlling the collapse behavior (see Table~\ref{tab:sumary}).
 The $\beta$ parameter here directly controls the level of difficulty of collapse.
-The next section shows how one can introduce some controllable collapse to improve the model performance.

 \textbf{Achieving invariance with dimensional collapse.} Here, we closely study an illustrative minimal example to demonstrate how collapses can be beneficial.
 Consider the following structured data generating process where the input features can be separated into two sets: (1) a task-relevant set with dimension $d_c<d_0$ and (2) a task-irrelevant set: $x = (x_1, ..., x_{d_c}, ..., x_{d_0})$.
 Our result suggests a precise way to remove the irrelevant features from the learned representation.
 For the purpose of causing a robust collapse, we use the $\beta$-InfoNCE with $\beta=1/2$.
 For illustration, we consider the simple case $d_c=1$ and $d_0=2$.
 For any input $x=(x_1,x_2)$, the label is generated as a linear function of $x_1$: $y=cx_1$.